lra/mackup/README.md

 mackup uninstall
 ```

-This will move back any file from Dropbox to its original place in your home
-folder and destroy the Mackup folder in Dropbox.
+This will remove the symlinks and copy back the files from the Mackup folder in Dropbox to their original places in your home.
+The Mackup folder and the files in it stay put, so that any other computer also running Mackup is unaffected.

 ## Supported Storages